MicrosoftDocs/fabric-docs/docs/data-warehouse/settings-context-menus.md

 **Applies to:** Warehouse and SQL Endpoint

 Settings are accessible from the context menu or from the Settings icon in the ribbon when you open the item.
-There are some key differences in the actions you can take in settings depending on if you're interacting with the warehouse (default) or warehouse item.
+There are some key differences in the actions you can take in settings depending on if you're interacting with the SQL Endpoint or a data warehouse.

 This section describes and explains the settings options available based on the item you're working with and its description.